karimdxy/blog/src/blog/lessons-in-failing-startup.md

 Truth is, when you have an idea you're building it on top of some hypothesis of yours.
 Thing is, you're _almost_ never certain of its correctness so the MVP will give you the feedback you're looking for: Either it's correct, it's not or it needs some course correction[^4].

-If anything, the actual value of MVP is it saves you time.
+If anything, the actual value of the MVP is: it saves you time.
 If you don't care about that, then please give me some of the extra time you have!
 I'm afraid 24 hours in a day can't cut it for me.

 ### Sell it before you make it